Preparing for Your Move to Indonesia

 Cutlery and other dining necessities

 Most items you need for the kitchen are available in Indonesia.
-However, your plates, bowls and mugs from home are most probably microwave safe, while locally produced items may not be.
+However, your plates, bowls and mugs from home are most probably microwave safe, while items produced in Indonesia may not be.
 Another reason to bring dishes from home is that controls are non-existent in Indonesia on health-related issues such as lead content in dishes.
 Special baking pans, measuring cups and spoons and other specialized cooking items may not be available in Indonesia.
 Go to a few major stores on your familiarization trip to determine what is and isn't available.

 Summer (light weight) clothing is appropriate year round in Indonesia.
 The exceptions to this rule would be if you plan to live in Puncak, Malang, Tembagapura or other higher altitude cities where cool weather is also prevalent, especially in the rainy season.